johann-solo/oliveandmango.github.io/site/content/blog/2018-03-24-carrot-cake.markdown

 </br>
 </br>

-The only thing I modify when I make it is that I don't bake it in Bundt pan.
+The only thing I modify when I make it is that I don't bake it in bundt pan.
 I bake it in two 9 inch cake pans and layer it with frosting in the middle and a nice slathering on top.
 It ends up looking rustic chic!
 If you do like the add ins, this recipe definitely allows for them.
 So feel free to toss in some raisins, sultanas, currants, coconut shavings and pineapple to taste.
 </br>
 </br>
 ![Carrot cake](/images/uploads/2018_03_24_carrot_cake_5.jpg)